+Checks:

+- The Advisor will either forward checks to the Custodian or utilize remote check deposit via the Custodian's software within three (3) business days.
+Checks that are deposited remotely are kept for at least ten (10) days to ensure proper settlement of the funds. - Third party checks made payable to the Client will be forwarded to the Custodian or returned to the Client within three (3) business days.

+Security Certificates:

-- Checks: - The Advisor will either forward checks to the Custodian or utilize remote check deposit via the Custodian's software within one (1) business day.
-Checks that are deposited remotely are kept for at least twenty-one (21) days to ensure proper settlement of the funds. - Third party checks made payable to the Client will be forwarded to the Custodian or returned to the Client within one (1) business day. - Security Certificates: - The Advisor will not accept security certificates at the Advisor's office but may advise Clients on how to securely deliver certificates to their Custodian and will tell Clients not to send security certificates to the Advisor's office. - If the Advisor receives security certificates inadvertently, the Advisor will promptly return/forward the security certificate[s] to the Client with instructions on how to direct them to the Custodian to deposit in their account[s].
+- The Advisor will not accept security certificates at the Advisor's office but may advise Clients on how to securely deliver certificates to their Custodian and will tell Clients not to send security certificates to the Advisor's office. - If the Advisor receives security certificates inadvertently, the Advisor will promptly return/forward the security certificate[s] to the Client with instructions on how to direct them to the Custodian to deposit in their account[s].